timescale/docs/self-hosted/configuration/timescaledb-config.md

 ### `timescaledb.bgw_scheduler_restart_time (int)`

 Scheduler restart time in seconds.
-If the scheduler encounters an error, it exits with an error code and restart after `timescaledb.bgw_scheduler_restart_time` seconds.
+If the scheduler encounters an error, it exits with an error code and restarts after `timescaledb.bgw_scheduler_restart_time` seconds.
 Default value is 30 seconds.
 You can set this to a value between 1 and 3600 seconds.